lelea2/Algorithm/theory/react/react-interview.md

 ##### 2. What is JSX
 * JS synteac extension
 * look like xml/html
-* react doesn't use templating languages
+* react does not use templating languages
 * embed jsx directly js code
 * JSX is more powerful because of js
 * JSX is concise & familiar syntax for define tree structure